 Spiral Model

-As the advanced categorizing of the malicious nodes will have to go to the spiral model where will have the collaborative malicious node discovery process.
-In the spiral model mainly, there are three different phases.
+As the advanced categorizing of the malicious nodes will have to go to the spiral model which have the collaborative malicious node discovery process.
+In the spiral model, there are three mains different phases.

 Collaborative malicious node discovery process

-This is the phase where will does the advanced categorization for the malicious nodes and identify the collaborative malicious nodes by analyzing the dynamic behavior of the nodes.
-Only using one record it cannot predict a collaborative malicious behavior, and it has to have more historical records or trust records.
-For this purpose, mainly, will maintain a backup table where will store the recent records of the trust table and each entry on the backup table is associated with a timeout.
-Initially, it has predetermined range for the trust with high trust value (HT) and low trust value (LT) and using the backup table records and current trust record it can compare the values against the time.
+This is the phase where one does the advanced categorization for the malicious nodes and identify the collaborative malicious nodes by analyzing the dynamic behavior of the nodes.
+It cannot predict a collaborative using only one malicious behavior, and it must have more historical records or trust records.
+Mainly for this purpose, a backup table will be maintained where the recent records of the trust table will be stored and each entry on the backup table is associated with a timeout.
+Initially, it has predetermined a range for the trust with high trust value (HT) and low trust value (LT) and using the backup table records and current trust record it can compare the values against the time.
 For a given time period it can analyze the trust values, and after getting the analyzed report or plot, it can check for outliers within the given range HT – LT.
-If it contains any outliers or there are any sudden dynamic changes of the trust values it can suspect as a collaborative malicious node.
+If it contains any outliers or there are any unanticipated dynamic changes of the trust values it can be suspected as a collaborative malicious node.
 Otherwise, it can be a pure malicious node without any dynamic changing behavior.
 The range can be changed according to the user specification.

 Penalty phase

-Once a malicious activity is detected in a node, a trust value deduction has to be done and for this purpose, a penalty phase is carried on.
-In cases like neighbor nodes recommending higher values for a malicious node, the penalty phase is carried.
+Once a malicious activity is detected in a node, a trust value deduction has to be done and for this purpose, a penalty phase is conducted.
+In cases like neighbor nodes recommending higher values for a malicious node, the penalty phase is conducted.
 A reduction factor is calculated based on the maturity level or the reputation of the node.
-Immediately after this trust value reduction from the indirect trust value, old trust values in the trust tables should be updated with the newly calculated value.
+Immediately after this, trust value reduction from the indirect trust value, old trust values in the trust tables should be updated with the newly calculated value.
 According to the updated trust value, the particular neighbor nodes should be redirected to the trust level classification phase in order to re-categorize their trust levels.

 Procedure: collaborative malicious node discovery Algorithm (Spiral model)

-1: Get highest trust value and lowest trust value for the node for a given time range and marked them as value boundary for outliers
+1: Get the highest trust value and the lowest trust value for the node for a given time range and marked them as value boundary for outliers

-2: Then compare current trust value is in between the range or not.
+2: Then compare the current trust value to verify whether it is within the range or not.

-3: If current trust value is in between the range, it's categorized as a pure malicious node.
+3: If the current trust value is within the range, it's categorized as a pure malicious node.

-4: Then it (the node who execute this) can delete that record from all of its tables and can broadcast message to aware others.
+4: Then it (the node who executes this) can delete that record from all of its tables and can broadcast message to alert others.

-5: So that will terminate the pure malicious identified process.
+5: Then it will terminate the pure malicious identified process.

-6: If current trust value is not in between outliers it's categorized as collaborative malicious (CM) node.
+6: If the current trust value is not within outliers it's categorized as collaborative malicious (CM) node.

-7: Then it (the node who execute this) can edit its trust table blackList flag to true.
+7: Then it (the node who executes this) can edit its trust table blackList flag to true.

 8: Identify all the neighbors of identified CM node and reduce their trust value since they have given the incorrect recommendations.